terenyib/cat_and_mouse/README.md

 ### US-2
 As a cat
-I want to check if I can catch a mouse when there's no dog, and mouse is next to me So that I will know that I can catch a mouse
+I want to check if I can catch a mouse when the dog is out of the way, and mouse is next to me So that I will know that I can catch a mouse

 #### UAT-2.1
-Given a string "Cm" and jump count 0
+Given a string "CmD" and jump count 0
 When I check if cat can catch a mouse
 Then the result is 'Caught!'

 #### UAT-2.2
-Given a string "mC" and jump count 1
+Given a string "mCD" and jump count 1
 When I check if cat can catch a mouse
 Then the result is 'Caught!'

 ### US-3
 As a cat
-I want to check if I can catch a mouse when there's no dog, and mouse is one jump ahead So that I will know that I can catch a mouse or not
+I want to check if I can catch a mouse when the dog is out of the way, and mouse is one jump ahead So that I will know that I can catch a mouse or not

 #### UAT-3.1
-Given a string "C.m" and jump count 0
+Given a string "C.mD" and jump count 0
 When I check if cat can catch a mouse
 Then the result is 'Escaped!'

 #### UAT-3.2
-Given a string "C.m" and jump count 1
+Given a string "C.mD" and jump count 1
 When I check if cat can catch a mouse
 Then the result is 'Caught!'

 #### UAT-3.3
-Given a string "m.C" and jump count 1
+Given a string "m.CD" and jump count 1
 When I check if cat can catch a mouse
 Then the result is 'Caught!'

 ### US-4
 As a cat
-I want to check if I can catch a mouse when there's no dog, and mouse is two jumps ahead So that I will know that I can catch a mouse or not
+I want to check if I can catch a mouse when the dog is out of the way, and mouse is two jumps ahead So that I will know that I can catch a mouse or not

 #### UAT-4.1
-Given a string "C..m" and jump count 2
+Given a string "C..mD" and jump count 2
 When I check if cat can catch a mouse
 Then the result is 'Caught!'

 #### UAT-4.2
-Given a string "C..m" and jump count 3
+Given a string "C..mD" and jump count 3
 When I check if cat can catch a mouse
 Then the result is 'Caught!'

 #### UAT-4.3
-Given a string "C..m" and jump count 1
+Given a string "C..mD" and jump count 1
 When I check if cat can catch a mouse
 Then the result is 'Escaped!'

 #### UAT-4.4
-Given a string "m..C" and jump count 0
+Given a string "m..CD" and jump count 0
 When I check if cat can catch a mouse
 Then the result is 'Escaped!'